Alaisah77/workrelationship2024/README.md

+XeniaPure Ltd is a trusted cleaning and hospitality staffing company based in Chippenham, Wiltshire, serving both residential and commercial clients within a 1–20 mile radius of SN14.
+Established with a commitment to quality, professionalism, and client satisfaction, XeniaPure has built a reputation for reliable service delivery tailored to meet diverse needs.

+Our core offerings include:

+Commercial & Residential Cleaning: We provide top-tier cleaning services for homes, offices, healthcare facilities, and construction sites.
+Whether it's routine upkeep or one-off deep cleans, our skilled team ensures every space is left spotless and refreshed.

+Deep Cleaning Services: Perfect for end-of-tenancy, post-construction, or periodic hygiene needs.
+We deliver meticulous cleaning using eco-friendly products, available with or without client-supplied materials.

+Hospitality Staffing Solutions: To support the growing demand in restaurants, hotels, and event venues, XeniaPure now offers hospitality personnel including:

+Kitchen Porters

+Waiters & Waitresses

+Front of House Staff

+Back of House Staff

+Our carefully vetted team brings professionalism, punctuality, and a friendly attitude to every role, ensuring seamless integration with your existing staff and service expectations.

+We pride ourselves on flexibility, competitive pricing, and a customer-first approach.
+Whether you’re a homeowner, facilities manager, or hospitality business, XeniaPure Ltd is here to make your space shine and your events run smoothly.

 Dear Stuart,

 Thank you for your interest in our cleaning services.
 We're pleased to provide a quote for the cleaning of Saxon Care’s office space, approximately 2,000–3,000 sq ft in size with two toilets, to be cleaned twice per week.